anoopsarkar/nlp-class/hw3.md

     cd nlp-class-hw
     git pull

-Or you can create a new directory that does a fresh clone of the repository:
+Or you can create a new directory that does a fresh clone of the
+repository:

     git clone https://github.com/anoopsarkar/nlp-class-hw.git

-In the `aligner` directory you will find several python programs that you will use for this assignment.
+In the `aligner` directory you will find several python programs and data sets that you will use for this assignment.  *Warning*: the size of the `aligner` directory is 51MB.

 `default.py` contains a default training algorithm for the alignment task.

     python default.py -m default.model